-All Juniper trees produces berries.
+All Juniper trees produce berries.
 For humans, the berries of only the Common juniper tree is used for its flavouring abilities.
 The rest of the species have berries that are either bitter and/or poisonous.
 Juniper berries, from any Juniper tree, should not be fed to Bearded dragons.

 Lettuce is a leave vegetable very popular for its use in salads for human consumption.
 As a food for Bearded dragons, lettuce is mostly water and not nutritious at all.
 It can be fed in small quantities together with other leafy greens, but should not be relied on as a staple.

 Spinach is another food to avoid.
 It is considered healthy for human consumption and contains relatively high amounts of iron and calcium.
-In Bearded dragons however, spinach acts as a calcium binder and can reduce the amount of this important mineral available for their physiological needs.
+In Bearded dragons, however, spinach acts as a calcium binder and can reduce the amount of this important mineral available for their physiological needs.

 Onions & garlic

-Onions, also known as the common onion or bulb onion, and garlic are a vegetables commonly consumed by humans for its taste enhancement properties.
+Onions, also known as the common onion or bulb onion, and garlic are vegetables commonly consumed by humans for its taste enhancement properties.
 In some species (such as dogs and cats) these vegetables are considered toxic in certain quantities and cause the breakdown of red blood cells.
-On top this this, onions and garlic are considered to be too acidic to be fed to Bearded dragons and should rather be avoided in any form and/or quantity.
+On top of this, onions and garlic are considered to be too acidic to be fed to Bearded dragons and should rather be avoided in any form and/or quantity.

 Apart from these food items mentioned in this article, there might be many more that is safe to consume for humans and other animals.
-When in doubt, rather stick to food items that has been reported as safe to feed to Bearded dragons.
-For a list of safe foods for Bearded dragons, also see the what and how to feed your pet Bearded dragon and and what greens to feed Bearded dragons.
+When in doubt, rather stick to food items that have been reported as safe to feed to Bearded dragons.
+For a list of safe foods for Bearded dragons, also see the what and how to feed your pet Bearded dragon and what greens to feed Bearded dragons.

 If you know of any food items that should be on this list, please let us know in the comments section below.